-Alibaba Cloud Service Mesh (ASM) Professional Edition combines with Intel Multi-Buffer to accelerate Transport Layer Security (TLS) processing in Envoy.
-This topic describes how to enable Multi-Buffer for TLS acceleration.
+Alibaba Cloud Service Mesh (ASM) of Enterprise Edition or Ultimate Edition uses Intel Multi-Buffer to accelerate Transport Layer Security (TLS) processing in Envoy.
+This topic describes how to enable Multi-Buffer in different situations.

-- An ASM Professional Edition instance of version 1.10 or later is created.
+- An ASM instance is created.
+The instance type is Enterprise Edition or Ultimate Edition and the Istio version is 1.10 or later.
 For more information, see Create an ASM instance.

 Multi-Buffer uses Intel CPU AVX-512 to process multiple independent buffers at the same time.
 In other words, multiple encryption and decryption operations can be simultaneously executed in one execution cycle, which accelerates encryption and decryption.
 Multi-Buffer does not need additional hardware.
 The CPU package must contain the AVX-512 instruction set.
 Alibaba Cloud has included the latest AVX-512 instruction set in the Ice Lake processor.

-- On the details page of the ASM instance, choose Settings. in the left-side navigation pane.
-On the Basic Information page, click
+- On the details page of the ASM instance, choose Create. in the left-side navigation pane.
+On the page that appears, click

 What happens if Multi-Buffer is enabled on the control plane, but the nodes in the data-plane Kubernetes cluster do not support Intel Ice Lake?

-ASM Professional Edition 1.10 and later can automatically determine whether TLS acceleration takes effect when TLS acceleration is enabled.
-If the node to which the business or gateway pod is scheduled does not support Intel Ice Lake, ASM does not deliver the corresponding acceleration configuration to the node.
+ASM instances whose type is the Enterprise Edition or Ultimate Edition and Istio version is 1.10 or later can automatically determine whether TLS acceleration takes effect when TLS acceleration is enabled.
+If the node to which the service or gateway pod is scheduled does not support Intel Ice Lake, ASM does not deliver the corresponding acceleration configuration to the node.
 In this case, TLS acceleration does not take effect.